Typical Day of an Administrative Assistant: Job Description & Duties

 Finally I can check my email and review the stack of work left from yesterday.

-I start on report for School Board, respond to a request for state reports on
+I start on report for the school board, respond to a request for state reports on

 attendance and teacher time in classroom, and organize a new time schedule